microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

     ![Trust authors](./assets/TrustAuthors.png)

 This will open the Zava Inventory Management MCP server in Visual Studio Code.
+Let's explore the MCP Server to see what files are in there.

+### Explore the Zava Inventory Management MCP Server

+The MCP server folder contains several key files that make up the MCP Server:

+#### Source files

+- **src/server.py**: The main MCP server implementation with all tools for products, stores, and inventory
+- **src/helpers.py**: Utility functions for data loading and JSON file operations
+- **src/middleware.py**: Authentication middleware for API key validation
+- **src/requirements.txt**: Python dependencies needed to run the server

+#### Data files

+- **data/products.json**: Sample product data with 11 products
+- **data/stores.json**: Sample store data with 19 store locations
+- **data/inventory.json**: Sample inventory records with 84 stock entries

-After this, we will install the dependencies so that we can run the server locally.
+Now, let's install the dependencies so that we can run the server locally.

 ### Install dependencies